FaultyRAM/rfcs/text/0000-crate-item-stability.md

 * A `#[stable]` item is stable, and not expected to change before the next major version of the crate to which the item belongs.
 * A `#[reserved]` item is unstable, and reserved for future usage.
-Unlike the other stability attributes, `#[reserved]` is only valid on struct members, constants, and static variables.
+Unlike the other stability attributes, `#[reserved]` is only valid on enum/struct members, constants, and static variables.
 * Additionally, [`#[deprecated]`][RFC 1270] shall henceforth be recognised as a stability attribute.
 A `#[deprecated]` item is unstable, and expected to be removed in a future version of the crate to which the item belongs.